Skip to main content

 What to avoid when buying a tablet:

 • Does the brand score badly for its conflict minerals policy?
-It is still the case that all of our tech requires minerals mined in some of the most unstable and war-torn places on the planet.
+Our tech requires minerals mined in some of the most unstable and war-torn places on the planet.
 Do not buy from companies that aren’t taking concrete steps to monitor and improve their mineral sourcing.

-• Does it score worse for supply chain management?
-Workers’ Rights abuses and socially destructive supply chains are commonplace in the tech world.
+• Does it score badly in our workers category?
+Workers’ rights abuses and socially destructive supply chains are commonplace in the tech world.
 Make sure that your tablet is made by a company that is tackling these issues downstream in their supply chain.

 Subscribe to see which companies to avoid and why